Loan Repayment and Incentives

 During your six-month interest-free period, the GNWT will not charge interest on your outstanding loan(s).
 The six-month interest-free period gives you an opportunity to a get a job, plan your budget, and make plans to prepare for loan repayments.

 After the six-month interest-free period expires; interest will commence and you will be required to commence monthly payments.

 SFA is not responsible for any outstanding interest or principal charges that may incur.
 Any payments made during the interest–free period are applied directly to the principal of your loan.

 There are repayment incentives to encourage northern students to return and reside in the NWT and to help alleviate the burden of student debt.

 Students that have received a student loan under the NWT Student Financial Assistance Act and Regulations may apply for:

 - the Northern Bonus.

-For more information about your student loans and loan repayment, please contact the SFA office via email at email@example.com or toll-free at 1-800-661-0793.
+For more information about your student loans and loan repayment, please contact your Finance Officer or reach out to the SFA office via email at email@example.com or toll-free at 1-800-661-0793.